OpenMage/OpenMage.github.io/_posts/2023-01-03-do-you-really-need-more.md

 - new PHP versions (PHP is in version 8.2 as I write these lines)
 - libraries getting deprecated (did you know that several libraries used by Magento are unmaintained by their initial owners, and are now part of the Magento core?)
-- open-source projects die (do you remember OSCommerce?
-Also, the “Magento 1” project is now dead… but open-source allows projects such as Magento-LTS to write a new story on top of this legacy)
+- software projects die (do you remember OSCommerce?
+Also, the “Magento 1” project was declared dead… but open-source enables projects such as OpenMage to write a new story on top of this legacy)

 Some of these technology changes are welcome (i.e: new PHP versions bring better performance and code maintainability for PHP projects) but others are seen as a burden (i.e: a JS dependency is so entangled in many different parts of the frontend that replacing it with another is a huge task to undertake).

-**This is where I see the interest of a solution such as MagentoLTS.**
+**This is where I see the benefits of a solution such as OpenMage LTS.**
 It is a lighthouse that remains stable (in terms of features) while following the needed technology changes from the underlying ecosystem.
 Thanks to the OpenMage community, merchants can maintain their fully tailored online shop up-to-date without having to recreate their custom features on a new foundation.